-When we say Chai Tea, we are referring to a beverage from the Indian subcontinent where people have for ages boiled local spices with black tea, milk and sugar.
+“Chai” is a common translation of the Hindi word “chāy” simply meaning “tea” so in saying “Chai Tea,” you are literally saying "tea tea.”
+Chai Tea is a beverage from the Indian subcontinent where, for ages, people have boiled local spices with black tea, milk and sugar.
 In India, the word for tea is chai, so when the first Westerners who traveled to India and fell in love with this popular street food returned home, they told stories of a famed tea called chai.

-Where Does Chai Come From?
+Shop-Firepot-Masala-Chai-Concentrate Where Does Chai Come From?

 The history of chai dates back to over 5000 years ago!
 And believe it or not, the original chai contained no actual "tea" or rather Camellia sinensis (the plant that we use to make tea) leaves.
 Instead, it was a blend of spices used in Eastern and specifically Ayurvedic medicine as a healing beverage.
 Milk and sugar were added later to make the spices a bit more palatable.

 This generated the introduction of a typically Indian cup, the spicy milk tea brew called masala chai, which quickly became part of the Indian way of life.
 Indeed, with the Indians’ innate sense for business, hundreds and then thousands of chai wallahs – small business operators – set up their street stalls for brewing and selling their masala chai from early morning to late in the night.
-In this way, chai has come to be sold on every street corner across India and is a symbol of hospitality, friendship and connection.
+In this way, chai has come to be sold on every street corner across India and is a symbol of hospitality, friendship, and connection.

-Types of Chai
+types of Chai

 Masala Chai

-Dirty Chai
+Dirty Chai Read-our-comprehensive-guide-to-chai

 Rooibos Chai